MohamedThabt/MohamedThabt.github.io/_posts/2025-10-26-ai-agents-when-how-what-to-build.md

     content: "Mohamed Thabet"
 ---

-# AI Agents — When, How, and What to Build

 Before diving into building an AI agent, it's critical to determine whether your problem actually *requires* one.
 Agents add complexity, cost, and potential failure points.
 If a simpler approach works, use it.